princess-domingo-projects/spotify-streaming-analysis/README.md

 <img width="500" alt="Coding" src="https://github.com/princess-domingo-projects/spotify-streaming-analysis/blob/main/all-sub-genre-preferences.png">
 <br>

+<h4> 5.
+What were the top genres in 2023 and 2024?</h4>

+<h4> 5b.
+How have my genre preferences changed quarter-on-quarter and year-on-year? </h4>

+<h4> 5c.
+What were the top genres on the highest recorded listening day for 2023 and 2024? </h4>

-<h4> 2.
-The relationship between the popularity of the artist and the success of the genre attribution</h4>
+<h4> 10.
+The relationship between an artist's popularity and discovery of their associated genres. </h4>

 ```python
 sns.histplot(data=df2, x="artist_popularity", bins=10, hue='genre_found_via_api')